 What is a Premium Bond?

 A bond that is trading above its par value in the secondary market is a premium bond.
 A bond will trade at a premium when it offers a coupon (interest) rate that is higher than the current prevailing interest rates being offered for new bonds.
-This is because investors want a higher yield, which such a bond gives them, and thus they will pay more for it.
+This is because investors want a higher yield and will pay for it.
+In a sense they are paying it forward to get the higher coupon payment.

 What is a Discount Bond?